-Business Succession Planning - Part I
+Business Succession Planning – Part I: A Positive, Rewarding Experience

 As a wealth advisor, it’s always amazing to me when I encounter business owners who want to sell their company but feel stuck and anxious about getting it done.
 And to be honest, that covers most successful business owners, especially those in their sixties, who are approaching retirement and looking to monetize what they spent a lifetime building.